 ACE accounts for its participation in PHI's single-employer plans, PHI's noncontributory retirement plan (the PHI Retirement Plan) and its other postretirement benefits plan, the Pepco Holdings, Inc. Welfare Plan for Retirees (the OPEB Plan), as participation in multiemployer plans.
-PHI's pension and other postretirement net periodic benefit cost for the three months ended March 31, 2015 and 2014, before intercompany allocations from the PHI Service Company, were \$24 million and \$18 million, respectively.
-ACE's allocated share was \$4 million for each of the three months ended March 31, 2015 and 2014.
+PHI's pension and other postretirement net periodic benefit cost for the three months ended June 30, 2015 and 2014, before intercompany allocations from the PHI Service Company, were \$24 million and \$10 million, respectively.
+ACE's allocated share was \$4 million and \$2 million for the three months ended June 30, 2015 and 2014, respectively.
+PHI's pension and other postretirement net periodic benefit cost for the six months ended June 30, 2015 and 2014, before intercompany allocations from the PHI Service Company, were \$48 million and \$28 million, respectively.
+ACE's allocated share was \$8 million and \$6 million for the six months ended June 30, 2015 and 2014, respectively.

-In the first quarter of 2015 and 2014, ACE made no discretionary tax-deductible contributions to the PHI Retirement Plan.
+In the first and second quarters of 2015 and 2014, ACE made no discretionary tax-deductible contributions to the PHI Retirement Plan.